MyHackInfo/Algoritham-In-Python/README.md

-# Algoritham-In-Python
+# Algorithm-In-Python
-Array and Linked list Algoritham in Python
+Array and Linked list Algorithm in Python